 Task Bars (Panels) and Applets of Ubuntu Linux

-Let’s learn a few things about Ubuntu’s so-called ‘GNome’ desktop.
-As you can observe, it’s not at all same as Windows desktop, as it has two separate Task Bars, one at the bottom of the screen and one on the topmost side.
-But what’s really make Ubuntu Desktop cool is that you can always configure it the way you want and it’s highly customizable, let’s look into this matter later.
+Let’s learn a few things about Ubuntu’s so-called ‘Gnome’ desktop.
+As you can observe, it’s not at all same as the Windows desktop, as it has two separate Task Bars, one at the bottom of the screen and one on the topmost side.
+But what really makes Ubuntu Desktop cool is that you can always configure it the way you want and it’s highly customizable, let’s look into this matter later.
 Both panels have options and configurations to archive the level of flexibility you always wanted.

-I think I have covered enough for now, to the customization of the Ubuntu desktop, the next part of the tutorial will include topics like how to install new software on Ubuntu Linux as well as how to make your desktop looks cool!
+I think I have covered enough for now, to the customization of the Ubuntu desktop, the next part of the tutorial will include topics like how to install new software on Ubuntu Linux and how to make your desktop looks cool!